parsingphase/batbox/README.md

 Note that the first build will take a significant time and download a large amount of data.

+Each time the server is restarted it will index any new files in the media folder.

 ### Code status